 Jonas Forshell

 I have worked across different markets, including time in Malta and the UK.
-It has made me more practical about how different teams and companies actually work.
+That made me more realistic about how teams, systems, and companies actually work in practice.

 How I work

-I usually start by looking at where things are breaking down, where the team is losing time to unclear requirements, and what the smallest change would be to improve it.
-I prefer working through problems with engineering and design early rather than arriving with a fixed answer.
-Clear tickets and well-framed problems matter to me, but I try not to get too attached to the first version.
+I usually start by looking at where reality is breaking down and what the smallest useful change might be.
+I prefer working with engineering and design early rather than arriving with a fixed answer.

 What I work with